code-312/ceic-jekyll/pages/get-involved/membership.md

 ---
 layout: default
-title: Membership
+title: Become a Member
-description: 'Become a member and support the Coalition’s grassroots movement to ensure the cannabis industry is equitable for all. '
+description: 'Be a part of financially supporting the Coalition’s grassroots movement to ensure the cannabis industry is equitable for all. '
 permalink: "/:path/:basename/"
 sections:
 - template: hero